Jordan king, prince in first joint appearance since 'plot' crisis

 At least 16 people were arrested.

-But Abdullah said Wednesday that Hamzah, who has signed a letter pledging his loyalty to the king following mediation by an uncle, was safe in his palace under his "care".
+But Abdullah said last Wednesday that Hamzah, who has signed a letter pledging his loyalty to the king following mediation by an uncle, was safe in his palace under his "protection".

 In an address read out in his name on state television, the king added that "sedition has been nipped in the bud".